ShuJing09/SQL_Job_Analysis/README.md

 - ETL and database management: SSIS, Oracle, NoSQL
 - Collaboration and workflow: Jira, Confluence

-- Programming languages such as Python and R remain in high demand, though their average salaries are comparatively lower.
+Programming languages such as Python and R remain in high demand, though their average salaries are comparatively lower.
 This suggests that while these skills are essential and highly valued, they are also widely available among professionals.
-- Cloud tools and big data technologies command demand with higher average salaries, reflecting the growing importance of cloud platforms and scalable data solutions in modern analytics.
-- Database technologies, with average salaries ranging from $97,786 to $104,534, highlight the continued need for expertise in data storage, retrieval, and management across analytical roles.
+In addition, cloud tools and big data technologies command demand with higher average salaries, reflecting the growing importance of cloud platforms and scalable data solutions in modern analytics.
+Last but no least, database technologies, with average salaries ranging from $97,786 to $104,534, highlight the continued need for expertise in data storage, retrieval, and management across analytical roles.